NLnetLabs/unbound-manual/source/manpages/unbound-control.rst

 get_option *opt*
     Get the value of the option.
 Give the option name without a trailing ``':'``.
 The value is printed.
-If the value is "", nothing is printed and the connection closes.
-On error 'error ...' is printed (it gives a syntax error on unknown option).
+If the value is ``""``, nothing is printed and the connection closes.
+On error ``'error ...'`` is printed (it gives a syntax error on unknown option).
 For some options a list of values, one on each line, is printed.
 The options are shown from the config file as modified with set_option.
 For some options an override may have been taken that does not show up with this command, not results from e.g. the verbosity and forward control commands.
 Not all options work, see list_stubs, list_forwards, list_local_zones and list_local_data for those.

 list_stubs